ndless-nspire/nsptools-history/Ndless/branches/1.7/doc/ReadMe.txt

  Samples:
   - CHG: 'demo' renamed to 'particles' and moved to samples/
 Tools:
+  - NEW: startup code relocates the program.
+You can now use C global variables.
   - NEW: option --no-startup for nspire-ld
-  - FIX: option -fpic had been lost in v1.1 for nspire-gcc
+  - FIX: option -fpic was missing in nspire-gcc from v1.1

 * v1.1 - 2010/07/31
  Installer: